Links on Android Authority may earn us a commission. Learn more.

 Lyca offers some of the broadest coverage and cheapest dedicated plans for parts of the globe, which is particularly handy for regular business or personal calls.
 The network claims to be the world’s largest MVNO and deals with a range of operators worldwide.

-Lyca also offers some dedicated packages for regions like Eastern Europe and South Asia, among others.
+Lyca also offers some dedicated packages for regions like Eastern Europe and South Asia.
 The carrier also provides competitive pay-as-you-go rates to both landlines and mobile phones.

 Lebara Mobile is another MVNO specializing in international SIM plans for cost-effective international calling in the UK.
 Like Lyca, the network offers a range of specialized options for calling specific countries and has the added benefit that Lebara-to-Lebara calls and texts are always free.
 Lebara splits its global calling options into two main categories: international-only calling packages and local UK plans.